 In order to prevent wild boars and free grazing cattle, all households build very strong fences for home garden as well as farming areas.
-These fences are built from timber and last only 2 to 3 years and require change after that.
+These fences are built from timber and last only 2 to 3 years and requires to change after that.
 This practice can have considerable affect on the forest cover in the long run.

 6. Unsustainable agriculture

 Phobjikha valley is home to about 500 households and approximately 5,000 people.
-These families mostly depend on farming of potato, turnip and buck wheat.
+These families mostly depend on farming of potato, turnip and buckwheat.
 Because potato is grown during rainy season, the local people make potato row from uphill to down (cross contour line) to facilitate water drainage.
 This practice has led to serious soil erosion in the farming area and also loss of soil nutrients in the process.
 Because of which, some households are inclined to practice shifting cultivation, while others with no options apply huge quantity of chemical fertilizer to compensate the loss (nutrient).
-A survey by conducted by RSPN in 2003 indicated that these households use more than 160 tons of different kinds of chemical fertilizer per year for cultivating potato.
+A survey conducted by RSPN in 2003 indicated that these households use more than 160 tons of different kinds of chemical fertilizer per year for cultivating potato.
 Organic manure development is still far to the knowledge of the local people.
 Most of the farmers in the valley own cows but cow dung is hardly used for manure.